It’s a bird…

 So, how do you do that?

-Unlike fancy goldfish, Comets are a bit hardier when it comes to how hot or cold their water is.
+Unlike fancy goldfish, Comet goldfish are a bit hardier when it comes to how hot or cold their water is.

 They can endure freezing cold ponds all winter long!